-On December 22, 2011, the Corporation announced an agreement through which it will sell its interests in the "Mystery TV" and "The Cave" specialty channels to its partner in these companies.
-Pending CRTC's approval, the proposed transaction could be finalized in the spring of 2012.
+On December 22, 2011, the Corporation announced an agreement through which it would sell its interests in the "Mystery TV" and "The Cave" specialty channels to its partner in these companies.
+Further to the CRTC's approval, the proposed transaction was finalized on May 31st, 2012.